EnerfisTeam/enectiva-web/readme.md

 - words
 schema: blog
 slug: cs/de/fr/es/it/en
-title: title of fil
+title: title of file
 ---
 ```
-In "cs/de/fr/es/it/en: blog" and "slug" we must to delete de label language that you dont use.
+In "cs/de/fr/es/it/en: blog" and "slug" we must delete the label language that you don't use.
 So, if you want to create a new post in english:

 ```
 ---